Large, fast and accurate HI intensity maps with latent overlap diffusion: Results

 Figure~\ref{fig:pk_dif_many} illustrates the end-to-end performance by showing the residual power spectrum obtained by applying the whole pipeline on 7 previously unseen dark matter density fields (i.e., with different initial seeds).
 For each of the 7 dark matter fields, we first produce the halo maps for each using \HALO, and then generate 5 realizations of brightness temperature maps.

 In Figure~\ref{fig:pk_same_many}, we present an example $T_b$ map generated using the full pipeline, alongside its corresponding ground-truth map, unseen before during training, each averaged along the third axis.
 We also plot the dimensional power spectrum $P_{T_b}$, computed from 20 \LODI\ realizations conditioned on the same halo maps produced by \HALO.
 Visually, the generated and true maps show considerable matching, and the power spectra remain in good agreement up to $k \simeq 10h ~\text{Mpc}^{-1}$, as can also been in the residual values shown in the bottom panel.
-This result showcases the intrinsic variance of the generative model \LODI, as seen in the spread of the power spectra residuals.
+This result showcases the intrinsic variance of the generative model \LODI, as seen in the spread of the power spectra residuals. {At high wavenumbers the predicted power spectrum exhibits excess power relative to the truth.
+This arises because the generated 21 cm maps display more compact radial profiles than the true maps, which are comparatively more extended and diffuse.
+Since \LODI\ is conditioned on halo maps only, the network tends to concentrate 21 cm emission within halo regions, producing higher central intensities and a steeper radial decline.
+This enhanced contrast amplifies small-scale variance and leads to the observed excess power at higher wave modes.}

 To generate these results, \HALO~was trained for about 21 hours on a single A100 GPU.
 The training of \LODI\ took 600,000 iterations, using a batch size of 16.
 The total training time was around 30 hours, using a single A100 GPU.